 Temporal Java Worker

+In April 2022, I worked with another colleague on workflows.
 At Datadog, we use the workflow engine Temporal to handle internal deployments and running workflows for different usages.
 All the existing code is written in Go.
 It works well for most of the team.
 However, some teams use Java.
 Using Go means having an additional barrier to benefit from the existing workflow engine, such as learning the language, re-building domain models and existing features, managing source code in two different repositories, etc. The goal of the Hackathon is to try building a Temporal Java worker using the Temporal Java SDK.

 During the Hackathon, I worked with my teammate Julien to make this work.
 More precisely, we had to: